 HPC Requirements Reviews

-NERSC and the Office of Advanced Computational Research held six program requirements reviews with each DOE Office of Science program office from 2009 to 2011 to determine what scientists and their teams need in to meet DOE mission requirements in 2014.
+NERSC and the Office of Advanced Computational Research held six program requirements reviews with each DOE Office of Science program office from 2009 to 2011 to determine what scientists and their teams need in order to meet DOE mission requirements in 2014.
 The result of these reviews are the six reports below, which contain requirements for each office, supported by 8-12 individual science case studies.
 Summary of High Level Findings Here is summary of aggregate findings for the six program… Read More »